middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - `Origin` is no longer appended to a `Vary` header that already lists it (case-insensitive), so a handler setting `Vary: Origin` no longer produces `Vary: Origin, Origin`
 - A handler-set `Vary` header now always wins over the `vary` option, in either casing; previously a lowercase `vary` header got the option appended to it.
 The option applies only when the handler set neither `Vary` nor `vary` **Breaking Change**
 - VPC Lattice V2 events (`version: "2.0"` with top-level `method` and array header values) are now handled; previously a preflight threw on the missing `requestContext.http` and the after hook threw on the array `Origin`
+- VPC Lattice V1 events (top-level `method`, no `version`) now get preflight responses and the OPTIONS `cacheControl` header; previously the method reader fell through to `httpMethod` and found nothing
+- On VPC Lattice V2 an array `Access-Control-Request-Headers` is joined and every entry is checked against `requestHeaders`; previously only the first entry was checked, so a disallowed second header passed
+- `Origin` is no longer appended to a handler-set `Vary: *`, which already varies on everything

 ### [http-dpop](/docs/middlewares/http-dpop)